hanabi/hanabi.github.io/variant-specific/Duck.md

 ### Inverted Tempo Clues

 * Normally, if a *Save Clue* is given to two cards, and then the cards are re-touched, it is a *Double Tempo Clue* and both the cards should play from left to right, even if one of the cards was on chop.
-* In Duck, the older card should play first in exactly the same way as the *Brown Inversion* convention described above.
+* In Duck, the older card should play first in exactly the same way as the *Brown Inversion* described in the Brown convention document.

 ### Chop Saves